Salami and Pork Ragu to go with your homemade Tagliatelle - Full Recipe and Video

 Once the art of pasta making has been mastered, (and although it is an art its a nice and easy process) the sauce to go with the freshest of the fresh pasta has to be spot on.
 And of course the go-to sauce for any pasta dish is always good old bolognese.
 Or if your in Italy: Ragu.
 To make a truly traditional ragu the meat needs to include minced pork.
 This can be a mixture of beef and pork or just full on pork.
 However, if you fancy just sticking to beef then nip over to my Slow Cooker Beef Ragu recipe.

 Ragu in Italy

-I can’t tell you how many times we’ve had Ragu in Italy – its a lot, but each time its always slightly different.
+I can't tell you how many times we've had Ragu in Italy - its a lot, but each time its always slightly different.
 Each chef has their own twist or secret ingredient to make it their own and to make it that little bit extra special.
-On one of our visits to the Tuscan town of San Gimignano, we found a tiny little restaurant, which was serving up Salami Ragu.
+During our Honeymoon in Italy in 2017 we visited the little Tuscan town of San Gimignano, we found a tiny little restaurant, which was serving up Salami Ragu.
 And it was gooood.

 San Gimi is bursting at the seams with all kinds of salami and charcuterie, so it only seems natural that this fine produce should end up in their Ragu.